 When was the last time you checked your Internet Banking limit?
-If you’ve increased it recently to make a larger payment (our default limit is $2,000) make sure that it has been reduced.
-A lower limit makes it harder for a cyber-criminal to move large sums of money in one go and gives you a greater chance to notice the suspicious activity and put a stop to it.
+If you’ve increased it recently to make a larger payment (our online banking default limit is $2,000) make sure that it has been reduced.
+A lower limit makes it harder for a cyber-criminal to move large sums of money from your bank accounts in one go and gives you a greater chance to notice the suspicious activity and put a stop to it.

 It’s easy to fall into the trap of using the same or weak passwords, simply because you can remember them.
 But if they’re easy for you to recall then it’s safe to say that they will be easy for someone to hack.
 To make it harder for this to happen, you could use a password manager to generate and store all your strong passwords.
 There are many password managers available.
 Do your research and choose the right one for you or alternatively, you can create your own strong memorable passwords.
 Try using a sentence or combine two like, My first dog was called Sally.
 She had 12 pups.
 By taking the first letter of each word and including the numbers, you end up with a stronger password like MfdwcS.Sh12p. – with a mix of upper and lowercase letters, numbers and symbols and as a bonus you’ll have a built-in way to remember it.